FlyBrainLab/datasets/l1em/README.md

 ## Release Notes

+01/19/2021: Fixes and Updates
+- Corrections on postsynaptic site positions
+- Added some tags for AL and MB.

 12/14/2020: Initial Release
-Included 1,051 neurons and 30,350 connections.
+- Included 1,051 neurons and 30,350 connections.

 ## References